idanhom/LinkedIn-Recruiter_Personal_Message/README.md

 -before it actually scrapes the data, make sure i'm on the right web page of the candidate (their profile and not their "projects" or "messages" tab)

+-it crashes if i press "hide" (at any time or only sometimes?) while the script is running

 -make sure the script monitors the url constantly so all names are contanstly displayed when changing URL. if not, then display something different?
   - make sure this is placed in a correct way in flow regarding implementing new features so it starts at the right end